statmike/vertex-ai-mlops/architectures/tracking/setup/pixel/readme.md

 List/Remove Pixel Tracking In Files (`.md` and `.ipynb`):
 - [pixel_list.py](./pixel_list.py)
     - Use this script to list all the files with tracking in this repository
-    - These are the files that will be updated by the `ga4_remove.py` script
+    - These are the files that will be updated by the `pixel_remove.py` script
     - Run this script first as a test (recommended)
 - [pixel_remove.py](./pixel_remove.py)
     - Use this script to remove all the tracking in this repository for a local clone
-    - run the script with `python ga4_remove.py` in this folder location
+    - run the script with `python pixel_remove.py` at this folder location within the repository